-The Master of Arts in Organizational Management allows you to develop advanced skills in dealing with the complex problems that organizations and individuals face in today's marketplace.
-Your courses in organizational change, marketing, decision making, strategic thinking, and innovation will cultivate the landscape for building an organizational culture that embraces quality and diversity.
-Upon completion of the Master of Arts in Organizational Management degree program, you will be able to:
+Ashford’s Master’s in Organizational Management degree allows you to develop advanced skills in dealing with the complex problems that organizations and individuals face in today's marketplace.
+A master’s in organizational management online offers you courses in organizational change, marketing, decision making, strategic thinking, and innovation that will cultivate the landscape for building an organizational culture that embraces quality and diversity.
+Pursuing a degree in organizational management allows you to develop the skills needed in order to be a successful organizational manager in the area of business or industry that you decide to follow.
+Upon completion of this degree program, you will be able to:

-- Analyze the factors that shape the legal environment of an organization
+- Analyze and manage the factors that shape the legal environment of an organization

-- Develop processes and policies to manage human capital in organizations
+- Develop management processes and policies to manage human capital in organizations

 Your Courses in Organizational Management

-Your Master of Arts in Organizational Management degree empowers you to become an effective leader with global vision and awareness.
-You will choose to complete either the standard Master of Arts program, which emphasizes the human side of leadership, or add one of several diverse and dynamic specializations to enhance your degree.
+Your master’s in organizational management online degree empowers you to become an effective leader with global vision and awareness.
+You will choose to complete either the standard master’s in organizational management program, which emphasizes the human side of leadership, or add one of the several diverse and dynamic specializations to enhance your organizational management degree.